UCL-ARC/Mutein/Pipelines/foldx/dev_todo.md

 ---------------------------------------------------------------------------
 #### sprint 1 - 7/4/22
 DEV
-- Get rid of magic number in get_make_paths
 - Make foldx a "runner" so it is easier to understand what has gone into it.
-- Make args a class to handle args (use argsparse too - later)
 - Get python actions for continuous integration working
 - Get a so called "empty" run that can work in CI (foldx won't work I assume???)
 - Make the CI empty the data completely first